 The employee has access to patron records and personnel information that are subject to confidentiality.

 Errors could result in delay of service to patrons or poor public relations.

 Education and Experience

-College degree, job related course work preferred; interest in working with children, teens and tween necessary;interest in planning programs and events for all ages; or an equivalent combination of education and experience necessary.
+College degree, job related course work preferred; or an equivalent combination of education and experience necessary.

 Knowledge, Ability and Skill

-· Broad knowledge of gaming, popular social networking, books and literature, including children’s, Young Adult and adult literature a must
+- Broad knowledge of gaming, popular social networking, books and literature, including children’s and Young Adult literature desirable

-Moderate physical effort is required to perform most duties; the employee is frequently required to stand, walk, speak and hear, use hands to operate equipment, climb, stoop, reach with hands and arms to lift and move furniture and equipment, move boxes and supplies weighing up to 40 pounds and push/pull a book truck.
+Moderate physical effort is required to perform most duties; the employee is frequently required to stand, walk, speak and hear, use hands to operate equipment, climb, stoop, reach with hands and arms to lift and move furniture and equipment.
 Vision requirements include the ability to read documents and use a computer.